nlohmann/std_json/proposal.md

 };
 ```

-Exceprt from [RFC6901] / Section 3, the ABNF of the JSON pointer syntax:
+Excerpt from [RFC6901] / Section 3, the ABNF of the JSON pointer syntax:

 ```
 json-pointer    = *( "/" reference-token )